Taq for Council Vancouver 2018

 On childcare?
 Leverage existing funds to increase affordability.
 Expand licensed spaces, especially non-profit centres.
 Extensive partnerships with Vancouver Public Library, School Board, and Parks Board to increase the number of childcare spaces.

 On intersectional equity and social safety?
+Support local small businesses.
 Address discriminatory use of police “carding” against people of colour and Indigenous communities.
 Implement TRC Calls to Action and A City for All Women Strategy.
 Aim for most accessible city in Canada.
 Enhance voting rights for permanent residents.

 On health of the earth?
-Replace all city garbage cans with multi-stream recycling, compost, and waste bins.
+Implement feasible municipal policies to contribute to zero waste practices, and to support a decrease in dependance on burning carbon.
 Draw on Indigenous and global approaches to resource conservation.
 Provide accessible alternatives to single-use items.